rlauer6/make-cpan-dist/README.md

 are not specifying a git repository as the source of your package.

-If youru project includes perl scripts, you can add those to your distribution by setting the path to those with the `exe_files` subsection of `path`.
+If your project includes perl scripts, you can add those to your distribution by setting the path to those with the `exe_files` subsection of `path`.
 These will be packaged and installed in the `bin` directory (INSTALLBIN).